-&lt;sup>1 Additional super contributions are only available to individuals with a total super balance (on 30 June of the previous financial year) under the general transfer balance cap - this is \$2 million from 1 July 2025.
-For more information on thresholds visit ato.gov.au

-&lt;sup>2 If you're under age 75, any after-tax personal contributions and employer contributions can be made without meeting a work test.
+- Additional super contributions are only available to individuals with a total super balance (on 30 June of the previous financial year) under the general transfer balance cap this is \$1.9 million from 1 July 2023.
+For more information on thresholds visit ato.gov.au - If you're under age 75, any after-tax personal contributions and employer contributions can be made without meeting a work test.
 Subject to contribution caps and total super balance.
 To claim a tax deduction, you must satisfy a work test if you're aged 67-74 or qualify for the work exemption.
-There can't be voluntary contributions made post 28 days after the end of the month in which you turn 75 (excludes downsizer).

-&lt;sup>3 If you're under the age of 75 you may be able to access the bring-forward rules if your total super balance (on 30 June of the previous financial year) is under the general transfer balance cap.
+There can't be contributions made post-28 days after turning 75 (excludes downsizer). - If you're under the age of 75 you may be able to access the bring-forward rules if your total super balance (on 30 June of the previous financial year) is under the general transfer balance cap.
 The bring-forward period is triggered when you first exceed the after-tax contribution cap for that financial year.
 Any amounts above this may be withdrawn along with associated earnings, which will be taxed at your marginal tax rate.
 Excess contributions left in your account will be taxed at 47% (includes 2% Medicare levy).